Renton High built on sacred Native American land

 History of Duwamish in Renton

-The Duwamish people have been here since time immemorial.
-Thousands of years before white settlers made their way to the Pacific Northwest, the Duwamish people called Seattle, Renton, Bellevue, Kirkland and other adjacent suburban communities, home.
+The Duwamish have been here since time immemorial.
+Thousands of years before white settlers made their way to the Pacific Northwest, the Duwamish called Seattle, Renton, Bellevue, Kirkland and other adjacent suburban communities, home.
 They had summer and winter camps with at least four habitation sites in Renton, including homes called longhouses often big enough for a few families to live together.

 Life changed quickly for the Duwamish after the Denny Party’s arrival in 1851.
 The steady stream of white settlers displaced all Pacific Northwest tribes leading to the Treaty of Point Elliott which created Washington’s reservations system.
 The Duwamish were among the tribes that did not receive their own reservation.
 Given white encroachment, some Duwamish were pushed to move to the Port Madison (Suquamish), Muckleshoot, or other reservations, all far from their ancestral homeland; others refused to leave.
 The Duwamish - Seattle's only indigenous tribe - lived and traded along the Black River, which disappeared when the Lake Washington Ship Canal was built in 1911.